AdobeDocs/analytics-platform.en/help/use-cases/no-value.md

 * A feature or product interaction doesn't apply to a particular user journey
 * A cross-device scenario doesn't carry dimension values across devices

-In these cases, **[!UICONTROL No value]** indicates where a user is in their authentication journey, particularly during the transition from an unidentified to an identified state, as illustrated below.
+In these cases, **[!UICONTROL No value]** indicates where a user is in their authentication journey, during the transition from an unidentified to an identified state, as illustrated below.

 ![User authentication journey showing a user visiting the site and entering a pre-login state with no user info available, then a login event that populates the user's info](assets/no-value-login-flow.svg)